blyxyas/blog/content/posts/organizing-a-feature-freeze.md

 That's why I created ["clippy-triager"](https://github.com/blyxyas/clippy-triager).
 It's a tool that scans Clippy's github issues and lets me see the ones that haven't been fixed, and have received very little attention

 Apart from highlighted issues, Mentorship and some initial evaluation was also provided.
 Issues were bisected to see if there was a single change we could point to when bugfixing.
+We really went above and beyond so that any person that wanted to contribute to Clippy, **could** contribute to Clippy.
+At the end of the day, no one can mantain a project forever and contributions are the blood of an open source project.
+So lowering the amount of internal and hyper-specific knowledge is vital for any open source project.

 ## Execution